 Say so long to sugar.
 While some sugar, such as the kind found in fruit, is fine, it’s the empty energy in cereals, soda, ice cream, candy, and processed foods that you should work to eliminate from your diet.
-To reduce the amount of sugar in your day, pick a breakfast cereal that contains at least 5 grams of fiber and less than 25 percent of its calories from sugar.
+When working on losing weight reduce the amount of sugar in your day, pick a breakfast cereal that contains at least 5 grams of fiber and less than 25 percent of its calories from sugar.
 Think of candy and processed foods as an every-so-often treat.

 Consider acupuncture.
 If you watch what you eat, exercise four times a week, and still don’t see results, acupuncture could help get the scale moving in the right direction.
 According to traditional Chinese medicine, the spleen turns food into blood and qi, or energy, but if the organ is impaired, dampness accumulates, resulting in high blood sugar, high cholesterol, and excess body fat.
 “Optimizing the function of the spleen with acupuncture boosts metabolism and helps the body digest better, which can result in weight loss,” says Wally Doggett, LAc, owner of South Austin Community Acupuncture in Austin, Texas.
 “Using needles or taping tiny vaccaria seeds to points on the ear can reduce cravings and appetite.”.